United Arab Emirates at the AFC Asian Cup: 2011 AFC Asian Cup

 In 2011, the UAE would lose to Iraq and Iran but draw to North Korea, this resulted in their worst campaign as they finished at the bottom of the group with zero goals scored.

 Group stage

 2015 AFC Asian Cup

 After three consecutive group stage exits, the UAE would finally get past the group stage after smashing Qatar 4–1 and beating Bahrain 2–1, they would finish second after losing to Iran 0–1 which meant facing the defending champions Japan in the quarter-finals.
 However, in a surprising turn of events, the UAE would beat Japan in a penalty shootout that ended 5–4.
-This was seen as one of the biggest upsets in the tournaments history as the Japanese have won the last three out of four Asian cups and are seen as a heavy favourites.
+This was seen as one of the biggest upsets in the tournament's history as the Japanese have won the last three out of four Asian cups and are seen as a heavy favourites.
 Their campaign would end in the semi-finals after a 0–2 loss to the hosts Australia but ultimately finished third place after winning against Iraq 3–2.